francoismichel/ssh3-spec/draft-michel-ssh3.md

 defined in this document could be implemented using HTTP/2 if a fallback to TCP is required.
 There is an ongoing effort to be able to run HTTP/3 over QUIC on TCP Streams
 {{QUIC-ON-STREAMS}}.
 This document
-is a first introductory document and we limit its current scope to HTTP/3 using the classical QUIC.
+is a first introductory document.
+We limit its current scope to HTTP/3 using the classical QUIC.